Frederik-D-Weber/zmax_edf_merge_converter/README.md

                         seconds.
-If empty no timeout is used --zmax_lite           Switch to indicate if the device is a ZMax lite version and not all channels have to be included --write_zip           Switch to indicate if the output edfs should be zipped in one .zip file
+If empty no timeout is used --zmax_lite           Switch to indicate if the device is a ZMax lite version and not all channels have to be included --exclude_empty_channels
+                        Switch to indicate if channels that are constant (i.e. empty and likely not recorded) should be excluded/dropped.
+Requires some more computation time
+                        but saves space in case it is not zipped.
+  --write_zip           Switch to indicate if the output edfs should be zipped
+                        in one .zip file
 ```